david-ruffin/POC/README.md

 2. cd in POC
 3. add variables to env.tfvars
 4. run terraform init
-5. run terraform plan -var-file="env-dev.tfvars" to see what will be deployed
+5. run terraform plan -var-file="env.tfvars" to see what will be deployed
-6. run terraform apply -var-file="env-dev.tfvars" and type "yes" when prompted
+6. run terraform apply -var-file="env.tfvars" and type "yes" when prompted

 # pre-req